WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 - Do comparison between gpt 4o mini and gpt 5 mini for the intent classifier
 - For overleaf change the policy validator description and maybe name cuz its not exactly a validator
 - Write about the drawbacks of having irrelevant intents and that not being covered in the previous paper (so thats a limitation).
 In methodology, the first pipeline tackles the first limiation and the second filtering tackles the second limitation.
 Then the experiments do both as well
+- change image drawing from policy validator to policy refiner

 Paper: